ravisheth/mapsseq/README.md

 ##### Conjugation of extended oligonucleotide to beads
 - Resuspend beads to a concentrations of 20,000 beads per uL.
 Add 5uL (100,000 beads) to each well and mix well.
 - Incubate on a rotisserie at room temperature overnight.

-- quench with biotin 2mM and NaOH 125mM
+- Quench the reaction with 70uL of 125mM NaOH, 2mM biotin and mix well.
-- Was 5x biotin 0.1mM NaOH 125mM
+- Pool the reactions and wash 5 times with 10mL of 125mM NaOH, 0.1mM biotin.
-- Wash 3x 0.1mM biotin/wash buffer
+- Wash 3 times with wash buffer supplemented with 0.1mM biotin.
-- Resuspend in 20uL hybridization buffer (20mM tris ph8, 1M NaCl, 0.1% tween 20) with 0.1mM biotin
+- Resuspend in hybridization buffer (10mM Tris-HCl pH 8.0, 0.1% Tween 20, 1M NaCl) with 0.1mM biotin such that the final volume of the entire mixture is 900uL.

-Anneal second round primer
+##### Second round primer extension

-- hybridize second primer at final concentration of 5uM (0.4uL 250uM stock in 20uL)
-- Allow to anneal overnight

-Wash, extend and finalize primers

-- Wash 5x in Wash Buffer/0.1mM biotin
-- Resuspend in reaction mixture: 0.5mM dNTPs, NEB Buffer
-    - 2uL NEB Buffer 2 (1x), 1uL dNTPs, 16uL water
+- Aliquot 9uL of beads in hybridization buffer (ensure beads are in suspension throughout) into each well of a 96-well PCR plate.
+- Add 1uL of 100uM pe2 primer to each well such that the concentration is 10uM.
+Mix well.
+- Incubate on a rotisserie at room temperature overnight.
+- Wash the beads 3 times with wash buffer suppemented with 0.1mM biotin.
+The plate must be centrifuged during this step and care must be taken to not accidentally aspirate any beads.
+- Remove 8uL of wash buffer such that the remaining beads are resuspended in in 2uL.
+Replace with 8uL of nuclease free water.
+- Add a Klenow (NEB M0210L) master mix such that each well has a final volume of 20uL containing 1x NEBuffer 2, 0.5mM dNTPs.
+Note that Klenow will be added in a subsequent step.
+Cool the mixture to 16C.
+    - Specifically, prepare a 960uL master mix containing 200uL NEBuffer 2 10x, 100uL 10uM dNTPs, 40uL Klenow (5,000 units/mL) and 860uL nuclease free water.
+Add 9.6uL to each well and mix well.
-    - Chill to 16C, add 1uL Klenow
+- Once mixture is cooled to 16C, add 0.4uL of Klenow (5,000 units/mL).
+- Incubate at 16C for 1hr.
+- Add 1uL of 0.5M EDTA pH8.0 to each well and mix well.
-    - Incubate 1hr
+- Incubate at 75C for 20 minutes
-    - 75C, 20min
-- quench with biotin 2mM and NaOH 125mM
+- Quench the reaction with 70uL of 125mM NaOH, 2mM biotin and mix well.
-- Wash 5x biotin 0.1mM NaOH 125mM
+- Pool the reactions and wash 5 times with 10mL of 125mM NaOH, 0.1mM biotin.
-- Wash 3x 0.1mM biotin/wash buffer
+- Wash 3 times with wash buffer supplemented with 0.1mM biotin.
+- Resuspend beads in approximately 1mL  storage buffer (10mM Tris-HCl pH 8.0, 0.1mM EDTA, 0.1% Tween-20) supplemented with 0.1mM biotin.

 ### Barcoded Bead QC
 DNA FISH